 CoolSculpting: offer a non-invasive option when it comes to reducing bulges on the tummy, love handles and other areas of the body.
 CoolSculpting is a viable option for those wanting to reduce fat layers on the body.
-However, this kind of treatment is not suitable for those with excess skin.
+However, this kind of treatment is not suitable for those with excess skin and it does not address underlying muscle separation.
 For more information, you can visit our CoolSculpting page.

 Liposuction: Again, this can reduce bulges, but does not tighten skin, which is what most patients we see looking for a tummy tuck are wanting.
 Dr Moncrieff only offers liposuction in conjunction with other surgical procedures.